📞 07 55964044

 Government certificates are on display in the foyer of Bright Kids ELC.

-We were recently appraised and presented 5 stars for Food Safety
+We have been rated 5 stars for Food Safety

 What is Child Care Subsidy?